Audio-Described Restrooms

 - 2 min read

-Audio described restrooms for the blind and visually impaired.
+Audio-described restrooms for the blind and visually impaired.

-Try it!
-Scan the NaviLens code above using NaviLens.
-Then, listen to a description of a restroom in your smartphone's language.
+Listen to a description of a restroom in your smartphone's language.

-NaviLens displays and speaks: "Girls restroom: Go left to find 3 stalls.
+In this example, NaviLens displays and speaks: "Girls' restroom: Go left to find 3 stalls.
 The one furthest away from the door is a wheelchair-accessible stall.
 You can tell which one it is by the curtains.
 To find the sink, go past the curtain, turn left, and you'll find it on the wall.
 To find a paper towel dispenser, turn right from the sink and look for a wall.
 Follow that wall to your right.
 A trash can is just to the right of the paper towel dispenser."

 Questions:

 If you're blind, would you like to be able to listen privately to the layout of a public restroom before you enter it?
-Or are you okay with using your cane or guide dog to find your way around like you've always done?
+Or are you okay with using your cane or guide dog to find your way around as you've always done?